kenichi-shibata/helloawsnode/readme.md

 > dev VM mounts the entire repo so any changes will be reflected

+> dev VM also mounts the docker socket so the docker daemon running on the host machine is the same as the one in the VM

 ## Scale the node-app
 ```
 docker-compose scale node-app=5